giacomellolab/SpruceProject/README.md

 ```

 ## Trajectory analysis
-In order to run the Rscripts for this analysis via its docker container, type the following in your terminal (within R console or terminal app).
-1_241103_SubLatAcro_reanalysis_final.Rmd scripts performs trajectory analysis on the lateral organs subset from acrocona bud tissue sections.
-And the script 2_241103_SubLatFem_reanalysis_final.Rmd produces the results from the trajectory analysis performed on the lateral organs clusters from the female bud tissue sections.
+In order to run the Rscripts for this analysis, go to the sub-folder [trajectory_analysis](scripts/trajectory_analysis) under scripts and run the markdown files present there.
+[1_241103_SubLatAcro_reanalysis_final.Rmd](scripts/trajectory_analysis/1_241103_SubLatAcro_reanalysis_final.Rmd) scripts performs trajectory analysis on the lateral organs subset from acrocona bud tissue sections.
+And the script [2_241103_SubLatFem_reanalysis_final.Rmd](scripts/trajectory_analysis/2_241103_SubLatFem_reanalysis_final.Rmd) produces the results from the trajectory analysis performed on the lateral organs clusters from the female bud tissue sections.

 The seurat objects needed to reproduce this analysis can be downloaded from our Data Mendeley repository with currently reserved [DOI:10.17632/b7fppw63v8.1](https://data.mendeley.com/preview/b7fppw63v8?a=0a093701-dffc-4dd8-bdab-bb372579088) that will be made public upon publication.